google/zetasql/docs/one-pager.md

 +  [`named_window`][named-windows]: The name of an existing window that was defined with a [`WINDOW` clause][analytic-functions-link-to-window].

 Important: If you use a named window, special rules apply to `PARTITION BY`, `ORDER BY`, and `window_frame_clause`.
 See them [here][named-window-rules].

 +  `PARTITION BY`: Breaks up the input rows into separate partitions, over which the analytic function is independently evaluated.
    +  Multiple partition expressions are allowed in the `PARTITION BY` clause.
-   +  An expression cannot contain floating point types, non-groupable types, constants, or analytic functions.
+   +  An expression can't contain floating point types, non-groupable types, constants, or analytic functions.
    +  If this optional clause is not used, all rows in the input table comprise a single partition.